AxionCompany/oxian-js/docs/hypervisor.md

 }
 ```

-### Per-project Web Configuration
+### Web Configuration (preferred top-level)

+Preferred: set `web` at the configuration top level (`config.web`) so workers (which actually serve static/dev proxy) read it directly.
+For backward compatibility, `runtime.hv.web` is still supported and used as a fallback.

-You can configure per-project web behavior that overlays the global `hv.web`.
+You can still configure per-project web behavior that overlays the global `web`.
 The hypervisor first selects the project based on provider/rules, then:

 1. Determines the effective API base path: `hv.projects[project].routing.basePath` → global `basePath` → `/`.
 2. If the request path does not start with that base path, it applies the selected project’s `web` config (merged with global `hv.web`).

-Available per-project `web` options:
+Available `web` options:
 - `devProxyTarget`: Proxy non-API paths to a dev server (e.g., `http://localhost:5173`).
 - `staticDir`: Serve static files for non-API paths in production; falls back to `index.html` for SPA routes.
 - `staticCacheControl`: Optional cache-control header for static asset responses.